CMS-HGCAL/TestBeam/TBStandaloneSimulator/README.md

 # TBStandaloneSimulator
 A simple standalone simulator (a revamped version of the code developed by Anne-Marie Magnan), whicn is intended for quick approximate studies.
-Use the CMSSW test beam simulator for more sophisticated simulations.
+For sophisticated studies use the CMSSW test beam simulator.

 The code has been tested with CMSSW_8_0_6, slc6_amd64_gcc530, running within a CERNVM virtual machine on a mac.